SMU is a major contributor to the Dallas economy and enriches the community through diverse educational and cultural opportunities.

 Population and Size

-The Dallas-Fort Worth Metroplex is the nation's fourth largest metropolitan area and home to 6.8 million residents.
+The Dallas-Fort Worth Metroplex is the nation's fourth largest metropolitan area and home to more than 7.1 million residents.
 More than 346,000 are students in area universities and colleges, including community colleges.

-Nearly 20 Fortune 500 companies located in the Dallas-Fort Worth area include such industry giants as ExxonMobil, AT&T, AMR Corp.
+The Dallas-Fort Worth area includes such industry giants as ExxonMobil, AT&T, AMR Corp.
 (American Airlines), Fluor Corporation, Kimberly-Clark, JCPenney, Southwest Airlines, Texas Instruments, Dean Foods, Tenet Healthcare and GameStop.
 Dallas ranks fifth in the number of Fortune 500 company headquarters and is the fifth largest media market in the United States.

 Arts and Culture